ABS's Guidelines for Verbal Description

 The following guidelines comprise a basic methodology that museum educators and art teachers can use to create successful verbal descriptions of painting, sculpture, and architecture, as well as works in other media.
-Accompanying this section are passages excerpted from Art History Through Touch and Sound: A Multisensory Guide for the Blind and Visually Impaired, a twenty-one-volume audio-book series developed by Art Education for the Blind, Inc. These excerpted passages suggest a few of the ways an educator can create successful verbal descriptions of visual art.
+Accompanying this section are passages excerpted from Art History Through Touch and Sound: A Multisensory Guide for the Blind and Visually Impaired, a twenty-one-volume audio-book series developed by Art Beyond Sight, Inc. These excerpted passages suggest a few of the ways an educator can create successful verbal descriptions of visual art.

 1. Standard Information

 Verbal description starts with the standard information found on a museum's object label: artist, nationality, title, date, mediums, dimensions, and the custodian or location of the work.
 While not necessarily descriptive, this basic information provides blind and visually impaired individuals with the same information available to sighted viewers.
 Additionally, object-label information places the work in an historical context and establishes a foundation for much of the information that follows.
 The example below is a straightforward way of imparting the information.